microsoft/planetary-computer-tasks/datasets/met-office/collection/met-office-global-deterministic-height/description.md

 deterministic/global/height/YYYYMMDDTHHMMZ

 Where YYYY is the 4-digit year, MM is the two-digit month, DD is the two-digit day, and HHMMZ is the UTC forecast runtime.
-Within that run’s directory are NetCDF files for each of the variables produced by the forecast.
+Within that run's directory are NetCDF files for each of the variables produced by the forecast.
 For example: https://ukmoeuwest.blob.core.windows.net/deterministic/global/height/20250101T0000Z/20250101T0000Z-PT0000H00M-cloud_amount_on_height_levels.nc

 Users must use a Shared Access Signature (SAS) token to authorize requests to Azure Blob Storage.
 Users may request a read-only SAS token for a specific asset URL using the following endpoint: https://planetarycomputer.microsoft.com/api/sas/v1/sign?href={url}